mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 Psionic Strength: The PSI characteristic of the hive depends upon its
 size.
-For every kilometre in radius the hive gains, D3 is added to its PSI.
+For every kilometer in radius the hive gains, D3 is added to its PSI.
 Thus at its present radius of 4km it has PSI 4D3, averaging around 8.
 The hive’s psionic strength replenishes at the rate of D3 points per hour.
 ```

 ```
 Psionic Reservoir: The hive’s unique structure acts as a psionic reservoir,
-storing 1D points per kilometre of radius.
+storing 1D points per kilometer of radius.
 This means that at its present
 4km radius it typically has 4D points of stored psionic power, averaging
 around 14.
 This reservoir can be used before its PSI characteristic and is
 replenished by transferring from its PSI.